betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 spacecraft the AGC controlled.
 Among them throughout the development of the AGC, there were widely varying perspectives about how much and what kind of control should be given up to the computer.
 Wally Schirra was perhaps the most automation-resistant of the bunch.
 So much so, he planned to manually fly the re-entry of Apollo 7.
-But when delays put them dangerously behind on checklist items, at the last minute he had no choice but to switch to automated re-entry.
+When delays prior to re-entry put them dangerously behind on checklist items, at the last minute he had no choice but to switch to automated re-entry.
 With the AGC in control, Apollo 7 splashed down safely, on schedule and within 2 miles of their intended target.
 After, Schirra couldn't stop singing the praises of the AGC.
-He felt it had saved their lives, giving the crew the extra time they needed to finish stowing equipment and strapping in for re-entry.
+He felt it had saved their lives, giving the crew the extra time they needed to finish stowing equipment, strapping in and preparing for the ferocity of re-entry.

 This is the third of three articles about the AGC.
 In parts 1 and 2, we described the hardware<sup>[1]</sup> and software.<sup>[2]</sup> Here, in part 3, we focus on *applications*;